filthyfil/computer-cli/README.md

 ## What's this?
 **Computer** is a personal command-line assistant that lets you run Python code, evaluate math expressions, and interact with tools via natural language prompts.

-Think of it like talking to a calculator directly from your terminal:
+Think of it like talking to a calculator directly from your terminal, where unstructured inputs are allowed:

 ```bash
 computer what is 1+1
 computer whats the integral of x^3
 computer does 1=3?
 ```

+Since the model should be using sympy to evaluate queries, you are guarenteed a correct answer given the problem statement is interpreted and set up correctly in python code.
+Whatever the model writes is visible to the user.
+You can see an image of what the project looks like below:

 ![screenshot](images/screen.jpg)